 - Browse Limit: "Current Only" restricts browsing of the calendar to current or future events.
 "All Dates" allows users to see past events as well.

-- Default State: Presets the region option in forms, such as when creating locations
+- Default State: Presets the state option when creating locations

 - Mini-Cal Start: Chooses the day of the week the Mini-Cal starts with